chrisbodhi/newschematic/content/blog/how-to-save-327-6-million-using-rust.md

 title = "How to save $327.6 million using Rust"
 +++

 It was 1999.
 In my memory, I'm in Mr. Wilson's chemistry class when I hear about the cause of the crash, but I'm not sure about that.
-What I am sure about, though, is the feeling: overwhelm at the sheer magnitude of the blunder.
-A $327.6 million spacecraft, in development for three years, traveling the vastness of space for ten months, lost in the Martian atmosphere in seconds, all because two teams were using two different sets of units.
+What I am sure about, though, is the feeling: overwhelm at the sheer magnitude of the blunder. $327.6 million spacecraft was lost in seconds.
+Three years of development.
+Ten months traveling through space.
+All because two teams used different units.

 Could Rust have prevented this disaster?